spacedriveapp/spacedrive/docs/product/faq.md

 ## How does it work?

 Using a "Virtual Distributed Filesystem" (VDFS), in other words; a decentralized database that emulates a filesystem.
-It indexes hardware filesystems to create a master database that is synchronized in realtime between your devices running Spacedrive.
+It indexes hardware file systems to create a master database that is synchronized in realtime between your devices running Spacedrive.

 ## Who is this for?